PyO3/pyo3/guide/src/free-threading.md

 The free-threaded build uses a completely new ABI and there is not yet an equivalent to the limited API for the free-threaded ABI.
-That means if your crate depends on PyO3 using the `abi3` feature or an an `abi-pyxx` feature, PyO3 will print a warning and ignore that setting when building extensions using the free-threaded interpreter.
+That means if your crate depends on PyO3 using the `abi3` feature or an an `abi3-pyxx` feature, PyO3 will print a warning and ignore that setting when building extensions using the free-threaded interpreter.

 This means that if your package makes use of the ABI forward compatibility provided by the limited API to uploads only one wheel for each release of your